YPares/porcupine/README.md

 features (config, rebinding of inputs, logging, etc) then drop the dependency and transition to Funflow's level.

+#### Can the tasks run in a distributed fashion?

+Funflow provides a worker demon that the main pipeline can distribute docker-containerized tasks to.
+For pure Haskell functions, there is [funflow-jobs](https://github.com/tweag/funflow/tree/master/funflow-jobs) but it's experimental.

+So it could be used with funflow-jobs, but for now porcupine has only ever been used for parallel execution of tasks.
+We plan to look at integration with Streamly and/or Hailstorm to see how it would go.

+Another solution (which is the one used by our client) is to use an external job queue (like barista, celery, etc.) which starts porcupine pipeline instances.
+This is made easy by the fact that all the configuration of a pipeline instance is exposed by porcupine, and therefore can be set by the program that puts the jobs in the queue (as one JSON file).

 #### I like the idea of tasks that automatically maintain and merge their requirements when they compose, but I want to deal with configuration, CLI and everything myself.
 Can I do that?

 Of course!
 That means you would replace the call to `runPipelineTask` by custom